 First, you can stay in Gamla Stan and visit the Nobel Museum, located right in Stortorget Square.
 The museum spotlights Alfred Nobel, the founder of the award, what the awards are about, and past Nobel winners.

 Finish your day strolling along Drottninggatan, Stockholm’s pedestrian-only shopping street.
-There are also plenty of shops and cafes whether you want to shop or just take a Fika break, or enjoy one of Stockholm’s restaurants!
+There are also plenty of shops and cafes whether you want to shop, take a Fika break, or enjoy one of Stockholm’s restaurants!

 Day 2 in Stockholm – Vasa Museum, Skansen, & Waterways

 Spend most of the day on Djurgården, Stockholm’s island of museums and green spaces.